 What Eda Frandsen does best

-James, Becky and talented cook Chloe Gillatt have some run some amazing themed voyages this year and we look forward to seeing them develop yet more exciting new ideas and carve their own niche as they sail Eda Frandsen around our Celtic Seas with early and late season in the West Country, Brittany and the Isles of Scilly and the long days of midsummer in the Highlands and Islands of Scotland from her summer base in Mallaig.
+James, and a mate plus talented cook Chloe Gillatt have some run some amazing themed voyages this year and we look forward to seeing them develop yet more exciting new ideas and carve their own niche as they sail Eda Frandsen around our Celtic Seas with early and late season in the West Country, Brittany and the Isles of Scilly and the long days of midsummer in the Highlands and Islands of Scotland from her summer base in Mallaig.

 James is a very competent skipper.
 During sea trials he was handling the boat as though he had been on board for several years and I cannot think of a more suitable person to take over my “baby” Former Owner Jamie Robinson 2012